 In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster T248 > Calibration:

-You can raise the Steering Linearity to make the wheel slightly less sensitive when the wheel is centered, but this is up to personal preference.
+You can raise the Steering Linearity to make the wheel less sensitive when the wheel is centered.
+This can help if you find the steering a little too sensitive on the straights.

 In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster T248 > Vibration & Force Feedback: